 I discovered the sport of Ultimate Frisbee during my first year at Ashoka University; I didn’t realise that this discovery would play an important role in helping me discover myself.
 Throughout my childhood, I was a competitive swimmer and hence had no trouble engaging with sports.
 However, I was still quite aware of the binary divisions within the sport.
 Ultimate Frisbee was different; I had never played a mix-gendered sport, and was eager to see what changes it could bring about in my interactions with other genders.
 As I played the sport, I felt my perspectives change.
 I felt more comfortable around my teammates, especially whilst explaining the barriers which certain genders had to cross before they could play the sport.
 It felt as if I was being heard for the first time.

-Ultimate Frisbee itself is moving towards being an entirely truly inclusive sport as it recently introduced an “Open” division, one which invites players from all genders to participate.
+For over 40 years, Ultimate Frisbee has been a truly inclusive sport.
+In addition to the ‘Mixed’, ‘Women’, ‘Master’, ‘Grandmaster’ divisions, it has had an ‘Open’ division which encourages participation from all genders.
 The People’s Ultimate League (PUL), co-founded by myself and 2 other principals, aims to introduce the sport of Ultimate to those who have not had access to mainstream sport.
 This could be due to multiple reasons such as financial difficulty, social stigma, or personal mental barriers.
 It will serve as a safe space for folks who have historically been discouraged from sport, and seeks to encourage conversations around gender without compelling participants to “out” themselves in any way.

 – Rasika Gopalakrishnan